julieanneco/Scope3_Emissions/README.md

 This data research project aims to provide a preliminary analysis of Scope 3 emissions within businesses, in order to answer specific research questions and build and improve upon various machine learning models to better predict and forecast future Scope 3 Emissions.

+This project utilizes both Tableau and Python.
+The ipynb files are uploaded to this repository and links to Tableau are provided where relevant.<br />

+### Data Overview

+### Data Challenges

 **The project consists of various steps and processes to achieve a final prelimiary framework for this research effort:**
 <ol>
   <li><b>Data Engineering:</b> Scraping, merging, cleaning, and normalizing data. </li>